tomcheung789/Heroes-of-the-Storm-Stream-Browser/README.md

-LoL-Stream-List
+Heroes-of-the-Storm-Stream-Browser
 ===============
-LoL Stream List is a League of legends stream browser Chrome extension displays a list of current live streams on TwitchTV.
+Heroes of the Storm Stream Browser is a Chrome extension displays a list of current live streams on TwitchTV.